-Space Heater For Electrical Motor
+Space Heater For Motor and Panels

 electrical short circuit damaged an electrical generator

-The electric generator burnt out due to moisture
+The electric generator burnt out due to moisture – no space heater is used

 Working principle of motor space heater